Updated Jan. 29, 2020. Post-Senior Bowl; pre-combine.

 Gordon, who pitched and played in the infield for Terra Nova, was drafted in the 36th round by the New York Mets in 2015.
 But he picked football over baseball and went to City College of San Francisco.
 There he threw for 3,864 yards and 37 touchdowns while leading his team to a 12-1 record and the state community college title.

-So far, this year, Gordon has completed over 70% of his passes and is on track to throw for over 4,000 yards.
-He’s also on pace to throw 40 touchdowns.
+So far, this year, Gordon has completed nearly 72 percent of his passes and is on track to throw for over 5,000 yards.
+He’s also thrown 45 touchdowns this season.
 Gordon has been called a “gunslinger” by teammates.
 He loves to take chances and throw the ball downfield, with an arm that running back Max Borghi describes as “a cannon.”

 But he picked football over baseball and went to City College of San Francisco to play football.
 There he threw for 3,864 yards and 37 touchdowns while leading his team to a 12-1 record and the state community college title.

-Patterson’s career at Michigan has gone the way most had figured.
-He hasn’t passed for 300 yards in a game since was the starter at Ole Miss in 2017.
-However, he did throw for 276 twice this year (vs Rutger and Penn State).
-He’s had some fumbling problems, fumbling five times in the season’s first three games and losing four; and he threw for a career low 100 yards on 12 attempts earlier this year in on a rainy night (Oct 26) in Ann Arbor against #8 ranked Notre Dame.
-He did manage to throw two touchdown passes and get the win.
+Patterson’s career at Michigan hasn’t gone the way most had figured.
+Prior to Nov.
+12 vs Michigan State (week 12), Patterson hadn’t passed for 300 yards in a game since was the starter at Ole Miss in 2017.
+Up until the Michigan State game, his best statistical peformances were both for 276 yards (vs Rutger and Penn State).
+He’s had to overcome some fumbling problems, fumbling five times in the season’s first three games and losing four; and he threw for a career low 100 yards on 12 attempts earlier this year in on a rainy night (Oct 26) in Ann Arbor against No. 8 ranked Notre Dame.
+He did, however, manage to throw two touchdown passes and get the win.

 Patterson led the Wolverines to a 10-3 finish last season, but then they were soundly beat down by Florida (41-15) in the Peach Bowl.
-A Big Ten East title was anticipated this year, if not a Big Ten Championship, but losses to #13 Wisconsin and #7 Penn State have already made this season a disappointment for the Maize and Blue faithful.
+A Big Ten East title was anticipated this year, if not a Big Ten Championship, but losses to No. 13 Wisconsin and No. 7 Penn State have already made this season a disappointment for the Maize and Blue faithful.

 As a passer, Patterson can push the ball down the field.
 He is a good scrambler, and might make his best throws on broken plays.
 He flashes the ability to make some really fine touch passes downfield, and he can also throw the fastball down the middle.
 Patterson is a good athlete with excellent mobility to dodge sacks and extend plays with his feet.
 He is dangerous at picking up yards with his feet and improvising on plays to make something out of nothing thanks to his light feet and escapability.

 Stanley is an old-fashioned pocket passer.
-In his four years at Iowa City, he has rushed for exactly -132 yards.
+In his four years at Iowa City, he has rushed for exactly -95 yards.
 Although, it should be mentioned, he did run the Wing T in high school.
 He is the Hawkeyes first three-year starter at quarterback since Ricky Stanzi graduated in 2010.
-From his junior to senior season, Stanley has raised his completion percentage every year, from 55.8 to 60.7.
-He threw 26 touchdowns in ’17 and ’18, but has only connected for 12, so far, in ’19.
+From his junior to senior season, Stanley has a four-year completion percentage of 58.1.
+He threw 26 touchdowns in ’17 and ’18, but has only connected for 14, so far, in ’19.
 He also lost two of his favorite targets, Noah Fant and Noah Hockenstein to the first round of the NFL Draft at the end of last season.
-Stanley currently happens to be second in the Big Ten in yards passing with 2,158.
+Stanley currently happens to be fourth in the Big Ten in yards passing with 2,738.
 While his quarterback rating is down (slightly) from previous seasons, Stanley is also not getting the protection he had the two years prior, causing him to force throws or throw the ball away more often.
 Stanley possess ideal size and plenty of arm strength for the next level.

 In just his second season in Charlottesville, VA, Perkins recently moved into fifth place on UVA’s all-time career passing list.
 He is just the seventh Cavalier all-time to pass for over 5,000 career yards.
 Earlier this year, on Nov 2, Perkins set a UVA school record with 490 total yards on offense (378 passing, 112 rushing) leading the Cavaliers to a win over North Carolina.